 Designed to bring another form of imagery and perspective to Garden & Landscape Expo, the garden galleries showcase garden art and design.
 You are invited to view this year’s photography competition gallery, contribute to a virtual community garden, explore a botanical quilt exhibit, watch a gardening still life painting demonstration, listen to a garden poetry narration, and view a floral design display.
 Click on the images or title links below to enter each gallery experience.

-The 3rd annual Garden & Landscape Expo photography competition allows amateur photographers to demonstrate their skills and display their work.
-The competition is juried and judged with six categories: Novice Eye, Macro, Landscape, Plants and Flowers, Abstract and Phone/Tablet.
-Cash prizes will be awarded for first through third place in each category.
-There is also a Viewers’ Choice award, which participants can vote on during the virtual Garden & Landscape Expo.
-This year’s photography competition gallery will be available beginning Feb.
-20.
+Amateur photographers were invited to enter photographs in six different categories: Novice Eye (ages 7-15), Macro, Landscape, Plants and Flowers, Abstract and Phone/Tablet.
+Entries were juried and judged prior to the event by three professional photographers.
+Cash prizes are awarded for first through third place in each category.
+There is also a Viewers’ Choice award, which participants vote on during Garden & Landscape Expo.
+This stunning exhibit captures the natural beauty of Wisconsin.

 Each year, PBS Wisconsin’s Great Wisconsin Quilt Show hosts a themed quilting challenge.
 This year’s quilts all incorporate a botanical theme.
 Enjoy a glimpse of spring splendor that’s sure to inspire next year’s garden!
 Using a special 3-D camera, the PBS Wisconsin team set up and captured video and photos of the exhibit.
 Enjoy an immersive and interactive walk-through with access to high resolution images and detailed information about each quilt.